ericbulloch/kwmd/concepts/cryptography.md

 ## Hashing

 Hashing is the process that converts plain text data into a unique fixed size string of chararacters called a hash.
+Once a value is hashed it cannot be unhashed.